-A successful pilot exchange program of two institutions, which is found and organized by their students.
-It is first created by Tuangkamol Thongborisute, and later has been co-organized by Lee Tusman.
-The program’s co-ordinator is Dr. Toeingam Guptabutra, a faculty from Mixed Media Department of Silpakorn University.
-Without her assistance, the program would not come to its success.
-Almost 200 people has attended the artist talks and the opening event of the exhibition in August, 2017.
-The program is supported by UCLA’s School of the Arts and Architecture, Silpakorn University’s School of Painting Sculpture and Graphic Arts, and generously supported for the program’s public events by Bangkok Art and Culture Centre.
+This program is a successful pilot exchange program between two institutions, found and organized by their students.
+It was first created by Tuangkamol Thongborisute, and later co-organized by Lee Tusman.
+The program’s coordinator was Dr. Toeingam Guptabutra, a faculty member from the Mixed Media Department at Silpakorn University.
+Without her assistance, the program would not have come to fruition in the successful way it did.
+Almost 200 people attended the artist talks and the opening event of the exhibition in August 2017.
+The program was supported by UCLA’s School of the Arts and Architecture and Silpakorn University’s School of Painting Sculpture and Graphic Arts, as well as generously supported for its public events by Bangkok Art and Culture Centre.

-The workshop is led by the graduate student of DMA in the topics of Introduction to Physical Interactivity, and Net Art/ Web Graffiti.
-Plus, special lecture to Thai participants by Lee Tusman on a topic of History of Game Art, and P5.js.
+The workshop was led by the graduate students of UCLA’s DMA on the topics Introduction to Physical Interactivity and Net Art/ Web Graffiti.
+Lee Tusman also gave a special lecture to Thai participants on the topics of History of Game Art and P5.js.

-Although the program seems like a private event for two art institutions, the program has open events for general public to join, which is the exhibition held at BACC, and two public talks about art study in the US and various topics of “Interactive Art” by DMA graduate students who are researchers in this field.
+Although the program might seem like a private collaboration between two art institutions, it also included open events for the general public to join: the exhibition held at BACC and two public talks about art study in the US and on various topics within the field of “Interactive Art” by DMA graduate students who are researchers in this field.

-- Workshop Exhibition – a show of final results from the program’s participants who worked collaboratively in groups to share similar interests and diverse skills to produce a artworks in the region of Interactive Art.
+1. Workshop Exhibition – a show of final results from the program’s participants who worked collaboratively in groups to share similar interests and diverse skills to produce artworks in the realm of Interactive Art.

-- Art Study and Living in the UCLA by Tuangkamol Thongborisute and Guest, UCLA’s Thai ambassador: Kaewalee Soontornmon.
+2. Discussion – Art Study and Living at UCLA by Tuangkamol Thongborisute and guest, UCLA’s Thai ambassador, Kaewalee Soontornmon.

-Kaewalee or Kelly has a degree of Doctor of Medicine and Residency in Pediatrics from Mahidol University, and Master of Science in Epidemiology from UCLA.
-Currently, she is the PhD student in Epidemiology Department UCLA, funded by Fogarty AIDS International Training and Research Program, NIH.
-Kelly was the Thailand Ambassador of the UCLA’s Dashew Center for International Students and Scholars (DCISS) in 2016-12017.
-Her Voluntariness helped new-coming Thai students connected with their new communities in UCLA.
-Kelly also helped organizing many DCISS’s activities and events for international students.
+Kaewalee, or Kelly, holds a degree of Doctor of Medicine and Residency in Pediatrics from Mahidol University and of Master of Science in Epidemiology from UCLA.
+Currently, she is a PhD student in Epidemiology Department UCLA, funded by the Fogarty AIDS International Training and Research Program, NIH.
+Kelly was the Thailand Ambassador for UCLA’s Dashew Center for International Students and Scholars (DCISS) in 2016-2017, where she helped incoming Thai students to connect with their new community at UCLA.
+Kelly also helped organize many DCISS activities and events for international students.

 Artist: Eli Joteva

-Title: The space between mind and matter In this seminar, Joteva will cover the creative approach and potential which can arise from collaborative exchanges between art and science.
-She will focus on the use of biofeedback technology by neuroscience researchers as well as new media and performance artists.
-She will further elaborate on her current relationship to neurophysics research and how it inspires her to evaluate the embodied experience of memory in relationship to space, time and landscape within her own art making practice.
+In this seminar, Joteva covered the creative approach and the potential that arises from collaborative exchanges between art and science.
+She focused on the use of biofeedback technology by neuroscience researchers as well as by new media and performance artists.
+She further elaborated on her current relationship to neuroscience research and how it inspires her to evaluate the embodied experience of memory in relationship to space, time and landscape within her own art making practice.

 Artist: David Ertel

-TITLE: Automatic Landscapes David Ertel is interested in how computer vision, satellite imagery, and other post-photographic practices inform our ideas about land and nature.
+David Ertel is interested in how computer vision, satellite imagery, and other post-photographic practices inform our ideas about land and nature.
 His work has been featured in publications including Vice Magazine, The Creators Project, Interview Magazine, Dazed and Confused, Pitchfork, and The Guardian.
 He has been the recipient of several artist grants by institutions such as the PHI Centre, Canada Council for the Arts, and SODEC.
-At the BACC he will present a critical history of mapping and environmental aesthetics as well as a survey of contemporary artists that explore these new ways of imaging our environment.
+At the BACC, he presented a critical history of mapping and environmental aesthetics as well as a survey of contemporary artists that explore these new ways of imaging our environment.

 Artist: Christina Yglesias